-The CES was delighted to welcome Cohort 5 of SMPS University to campus on October 14, 2015, with an evening reception at the Marriott Inn & Conference Center.
+The CES was delighted to graduate Cohort 5 of SMPS University to campus on October 14, 2015, with an evening reception at the Marriott Inn & Conference Center.
 The Society for Marketing Professional Services (SMPS) is a national membership group of marketing professionals in the architecture, engineering, and construction fields.
 Twenty-two of its members are attending the two-session program.
 The first session is being held October 15-16 at the Smith School of Business in College Park, MD.
 The second session will be held November 12-13, 2015, at the Smith School facility in Washington, DC.
 In the first session, the marketing professionals participated in modules on service marketing strategy, financial analysis, and survey research methods, taught by Smith School professors Janet Wagner, Michael Faulkender, and Joydeep Srivastava.
 In the second session, modules on new service development, the customer experience, and leadership, will be taught by professors P.K.
 Kannan, Gaurav Bhalla, and Neta Moye.
 Between sessions, participants will work on team-based action learning projects (ALPs), that address marketing challenges facing their firms.
 Tim Klabunde, Director of Marketing at Timmons Group, was a featured dinner speaker during the first session, and Virginia Sertich, Director of Area Marketing at Gensler will be a featured luncheon speakers in the second session.
 The program will include a celebratory dinner at Woodward Table, Washington DC, sponsored by SMPS.
 Each participant will receive a certificate of completion.
 This program is approved for 25 hours of Certified Professional Services Marketer (CPSM) continuing education units and American Institute of Architects learning units.
 Download the 2015 SMPS program overview.

 European Marketing Academy Honors Roland Rust